Feel-The-AGI/Deep_Intelligence_Toolkit/README.md

 This book is dedicated to teaching neural networks from the ground up.
 It’s perfect if you want to understand the underlying math and concepts before moving into frameworks.

 ### 2. [Reinforcement Learning: An Introduction (Adaptive Computation and Machine Learning series)](https://www.amazon.com/Reinforcement-Learning-Introduction-Adaptive-Computation/dp/0262039249) - $90
 This is a classic book by Sutton and Barto, offering a comprehensive introduction to reinforcement learning.
-It's a must-read if you're delving into RL, covering both theoretical foundations and practical algorithms.
+It's a must-read if you're into RL, covering math, theoretical foundations and practical algorithms.

 ### 3. [Pattern Recognition and Machine Learning by Christopher M. Bishop](https://www.bishopbook.com/) - $70
 This book provides a solid foundation in pattern recognition and machine learning, making it a great reference for theoretical insights and practical applications.